jjdblast/bigdata-pipeline_wiki/Verify-Environment-Setup.md

 ```

 ## Explore Your Environment
-* Navigate to the main demo URL in your browser
+* Navigate your browser to the Demo Home Page
 ```
 http://<your-cloud-instance-public-ip>
 ```
-* Click on the navigation links at the top and familiarize yourself with the environment
+* Click on the navigation links at the top to familiarize yourself with the tools of the environment

 Note:  IF YOU CANNOT CONNECT TO ANY OF THE LINKS AT THE TOP, YOU HAVE NOT PROPERLY OPENED THE FIREWALL RULES OR SECURITY GROUPS TO YOUR CLOUD INSTANCE.
-Go back [here]() to setup the firewall rules or security groups appropriate for your cloud instance.
+Go back [here](Setup-Cloud-Environment) to setup the firewall rules or security groups appropriate for your cloud instance.